bterkuile/ember-cli-pouchdb-test/README.md

 ## Use cases for this approach

+To get some understanding about the idea and how to use the helpers of this application take a look at [app/templates/expenses.emblem].

 ### When to use

 * The amount of data per user is reasonable small